Flexberry/Leaflet.Editable.Measures/README.md

 the behaviour: using options, listening to events, or extending.

 ### L.Map

-Leaflet-Editable-Measures add events to the `L.Map` object.
+Leaflet.Editable.Measures add events to the `L.Map` object.

 When an event occurs the called function takes a parameter that contains the following properties:
   * e - original event;